jdmaresco/jdmaresco.github.io/_posts/2015-09-20-project-reporting-slack-google-sheets.md

 ### Prerequisites

-- Understand how to use a little bit of JavaScript
+- Understand the basics of JavaScript
 - Have a Google or Google Apps account
 - Have access to add integrations to a Slack team (you can [create a new team](https://slack.com/create) for free)